-Overdressed, now available internationally in six languages, has helped to galvanize a global ethical fashion movement, inspired countless ethical fashion startups and is included in the curriculum at dozens of universities and high schools around the U.S. and Canada.
+Overdressed, now available internationally in six languages, has helped to galvanize a global ethical fashion movement, inspired countless ethical fashion startups and is included in the curriculum at universities and high schools around the U.S. and Canada.

 Headshots (Click to Download)

 No permission needed to use or crop; please credit the photographer.